Tom Harper (director): Career

 Harper next directed the pilot episode of The Son for AMC based on Phillip Meyer's acclaimed novel.
 Pierce Brosnan played the lead, replacing Sam Neill (with whom Harper previously worked on Peaky Blinders) who was forced to pull out for "personal reasons."
 The series was picked up for a second season in May 2017.

 In 2017, Harper teamed up with Jack Thorne again, to make "The Commuter," starring Timothy Spall, the third episode of the Channel 4/Amazon Video anthology series Philip K. Dick's Electric Dreams.

 Wild Rose starring Jessie Buckley (with whom Harper had worked previously on War and Peace) and Julie Walters, and written by Nicole Taylor, was filmed in Glasgow, Scotland, and Nashville, USA, in the summer of 2017.
 Owen Gleiberman described it in Variety as "a happy-sad drama of starstruck fever that lifts you up and sweeps you along, touching you down in a puddle of well-earned tears."

 The Aeronauts, based on James Glaisher and Henry Coxwell's famous 1862 flight, and starring Eddie Redmayne and Felicity Jones started its shoot in the summer of 2018.
 The script was written by Jack Thorne, their fifth collaboration, and Harper along with Todd Lieberman produced the film for Amazon Studios.
 Until March 2020, The Aeronauts was the most watched film of all time on Amazon Prime.

 Harper directed a short film to launch The Royal Albert Hall's 150th anniversary year.
 Entitled Your Room Will Be Ready, the film was shot in 2020 during the Covid pandemic and is a tribute to live music.
 Narrated by Mick Jagger it features more than 40 archive event clips including never-before-seen and rare material dating back to 1930s.

-An untitled Peaky Blinders film, based on the TV series, is in development and is being directed by Harper in January 2021.
+A film, Peaky Blinders: The Immortal Man, based on the TV series, is in development and is being directed by Harper in January 2021.
 Following the announcement of the last series of Peaky Blinders, Knight clarified that it had been decided to produce a feature-length movie in place of a seventh series.
-Knight had previously suggested the film would arrive sometime in 2024, but, with filming beginning in September 2024, Knight has now hinted at a 2025 release date.
+Knight had previously suggested the film would arrive sometime in 2024, but, with filming beginning in September 2024, Knight later hinted at a 2025 release date.
+The film would eventually be released on 6 March 2026.